Electronic Forms for WordPress at K

 1. Create a New Form

-You will first create a form from scratch or by selecting a template.
+- Create a form from scratch or select a template.

 2. Adjust and Tailor Your Settings